Suicide Prevention

 H2b.
 Secondary outcomes: Youth assigned to Flourish+Questionnaires will report improved problem-solving capacity, distress tolerance, and motivation and reduced distress and suicidal ideation than youth assigned to Questionnaires Alone over the 6-month follow-up period.

-Location(s): The Children's Hospital of Philadelphia, Philadelphia, Pennsylvania, United States
+Location(s): University of Pittsburgh (UPMC), Pittsburgh, Pennsylvania, United States

 Brain Changes During Social Reward Psychotherapy for Mid- and Late-Life Suicidality